hijulia1136/codesmith_tech_ints/Interviewees/JosephHynan3rd.md

-+creates own tests cases beyond what's given +announces start to coding; excellent technical communication throughout coding +excellent code block organization with pseudocode to ensure he is maintaining his logic and intent
++creates own tests cases beyond what's given +announces start to coding; excellent technical communication throughout coding +excellent code block organization with pseudocode to ensure he is maintaining his logic and intent +reviewed his code to ensure he had everything and that the logic matched his intent +created test cases
++correct result doubled in array and is just off in his slice method - he knew where to look immediately +timer was up but well on his way to identifying the issue and returning the correct result

 +friendly and polite even when he didn't get the correct results for isOdd; was never deterred and confidently moved to debug and revise
 +very calm and maintained his communication at all times; his problem solving skills and ability to think through a challenge/solution are confident but reviews his logic to confirm his intent aligns to the strategy